echo2echo/Count-Lines-of-Code/README.md

 	$ ./count_lines_of_code.pl --type=Perl | grep -A 5 "filename.pl"

 Files to be counted require read permission.
-If there is a permission error you could try running script with sudo
+If there is a permission error you could try running script with sudo, something like the following...

 	$ sudo ./count_lines_of_code.pl --type=Perl | grep -A 5 "filename.pl"